rcls/gpsfreak/README.md

 USB C.  Power (approx 2W) and data (USB FS).

+The high frequency outputs provide complete coverage of 3MHz to 800MHz with ≈nano-Hertz resolution, and then select frequencies to 1.6GHz.
+(There is a region around 520MHz where the LMK05318b is operated outside its documented range, but I have seen no issue with this.)

 The outputs are all nominally 50Ω.
 In fact, the LMK05318b appears to have current-source outputs, so the drive impedance of the high-frequency outputs is high.
 The two CMOS level outputs are each driven by a TLV3601 comparator, from